flobee/public/shell/gitea/install/README.md

 Install helper scripts for `gitea`

-under debian stretch|buster|bullseye and many others *nix OS's.
+under debian stretch|buster|bullseye and many other *nix OS's.

 I had some issues at the very first day installing `gitea` and was not able to get it run.